 Sending faxes to other numbers

 While using a developer account, you are limited to sending faxes to either the designated fax number or the InterFAX dummy numbers.
-If you submit a fax to a number that is not your designated fax number or one of the dummy numbers, the request to submit the fax will fail with status code -111 (see web service status codes).
+If you submit a fax to a number that is not your designated fax number or one of the simulated numbers, the request to submit the fax will fail with status code -111 (see web service status codes).